Explore content

 In the about view of a dataset, the attribute list supports Field value types.

-Create a map or a story
+Create a map, scene, or story

 1. Open the explore view for a feature layer.